roman-milk/roman-milk.github.io/elise-and-rod.md

+===

- ****** Elise and Rod ****** byJust_Plain_Bob© I danced twice more with her and then it was my turn to go to the bathroom.
+I danced twice more with her and then it was my turn to go to the bathroom.
 When I got back to the table Rod was standing there talking with Elise.
 As I walked up to the table Elise stood up and said:

  "Watch my purse sweetie, this nice young man asked me to dance."